This is the first time that I’ve EVER had a guest write for my blog!

-Enjoy reading 4 Results of Having a Spirit of Excellence and visit Kelly in her social media spaces!~
+Enjoy reading 4 Surprising Benefits of Having a Spirit of Excellence and visit Kelly in her social media spaces!

 Did you know Daniel in the Bible was one who had an excellent spirit?
 When I learned about this, it changed the way I want to live my life.